karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### 2. Plugins execution

-Kong is extensible via "plugins" that hook themselves in the request/response lifecycle of the proxied requests.
+Qordoba is extensible via "plugins" that hook themselves in the request/response lifecycle of the proxied requests.
 Plugins can perform a variety of operations in your environment and/or transformations on the proxied request.